Data lifecycle management

 • investigates collected data to validate its quality and relevance

-• cleans the data to ensure it’s consistent, includes critical values, and doesn’t contain inaccuracies and duplicates
+• cleans the data to ensure it’s consistent, includes critical values, and doesn’t contain inaccuracies or duplicates

-• changes the data format if necessary to fit the data storage system
+• changes the data format if necessary to fit the data storage space

-Stage 3.
-Data storage.
 After data is collected and processed, the Yalantis data engineering team can ensure it is properly stored in the chosen data repository.
-For instance, this could be a database (Amazon Relational Database, Azure SQL, PostgreSQL), a data warehouse (Amazon Redshift), or a data lake (Amazon S3).
-The choice of data storage should depend on the systems you already use at your company so that any new solution for storing data doesn’t disrupt your existing data management flow.
+For instance, this could be a database (Amazon Relational Database, Azure SQL, PostgreSQL), a data warehouse (Amazon Redshift), and a data lake (Amazon S3).
+The choice of data storage should depend on the systems you already use at your company, so that any new solution for storing data doesn’t disrupt your existing data management cycle.

 Read the article

-Stage 4.
-Data analytics.
 This is a stage when the BI team can use your data to derive insights and support decision-making.
 At this point, we can work with BI tools such as Tableau and Amazon QuickSight.
-Depending on your company and project maturity, we can implement advanced analytics solutions based on machine learning services (ML), such as predictive and prescriptive analytics as part of our data science services.
+Depending on your company and project maturity, we can implement advanced analytics based on machine learning (ML), such as predictive and prescriptive analytics, as part of our data science services.

-Stage 5.
-Data sharing.
-A strict data security policy and data protection controls should be followed during this stage to ensure your data isn’t compromised.
-For instance, at Yalantis, we encrypt data at each stage of the data lifecycle and comply with role-based access controls to ensure that only authorized users have access to business data.
+To ensure your data isn’t compromised, a strict data security policy and data protection controls should be established.
+For instance, at Yalantis, we encrypt data at each stage of the data lifecycle and comply with role-based access controls to ensure that only authorized users can access data.

-A responsible approach to data lifecycle management is critical at Yalantis.
-As a data and business intelligence services provider, we believe that properly setting up data lifecycle management has a strong influence on business efficiency.
+As a data management services provider, we believe that properly setting up data lifecycle management has a strong influence on business efficiency.

 Explore how to create efficient data models that simplify data architecture design.